Am I Eligible for USAA Membership?

 Can You Join USAA If You Are Not in the Military?

-Although USAA’s mission is to provide high-quality financial and insurance services to military personnel, membership is not restricted to servicemembers.
-In fact, many civilians can benefit from USAA membership as well.
-The key determining factor as to whether or not an individual is eligible for USAA membership is their relationship to another USAA member.
+Although USAA’s mission is to provide high-quality financial and insurance services to military personnel, membership is not restricted to service members.
+Many civilians can also benefit from USAA membership.

 Tip: If you are a spouse, unmarried former spouse, or child of a USAA member, you are likely eligible for your own USAA membership.

-Aside from becoming a member, it is also possible to lose eligibility for USAA membership.
-For example, if an eligible servicemember separates with a less-than-honorable discharge or if a former spouse remarries they lose eligibility.
-However, if either of these individuals obtained membership before this status change they can retain membership.
+It’s also possible to lose USAA membership eligibility.
+For example, an eligible servicemember who separates with a less-than-honorable discharge or a former spouse who remarries loses eligibility.

 Learn More